ribasdev/csca5028-final-project/README.md

 2. **Testing**: Automated tests run in CI/CD pipeline
 3. **Code Quality**: ESLint and TypeScript compilation checks
 4. **Deployment**: Automatic deployment on main branch merge

-## License

-This project is for educational purposes as part of CSCA 5028 coursework.